adaptajoe/resource-of-souls/README.md

 To add MP4s to a Character's page, add them to `public/assets/character-animations/CHARACTER`.
 Please note that MP4s should follow the following naming convention:

-- Special characters are required for ability terms (I.E. Kidō, Murciélago) in all cases.
+- Special characters are required for ability glossary (I.E. Kidō, Murciélago) in all cases.
 - Each character's 'Intro' animation is called `intro.mp4`.
 - Each character's 'Surprised' animation is called `being-countered.mp4`.
 - Character moves should just be their technique name, so `TECHNIQUE-NAME.mp4`.